 You’re entitled to receive temporary total disability benefits if you can’t work because of your injury for at least seven days.
 The benefits usually don’t start until you’ve been out of work for that amount of time, but you can receive payment for the first seven days if you’re incapacitated for 21 straight days following the injury.

 If you’re able to work but are earning less than before because of your injury, you can receive temporary partial disability benefits.
 The benefit amount is two-thirds of the difference between your average weekly earnings before and after your injury.
 For example, if you previously earned $1,100 per week but are now earning $500 for light-duty work, you can receive two-thirds of the difference ($600), or $400.
-There’s also a cap on these benefits—$450 per week (as of July 1, 2019) for no more than 350 weeks from the injury date.
+There’s also a cap on these benefits—$450 per week for no more than 350 weeks from the injury date.

 Once you’ve reached maximum medical improvement, your doctor will evaluate you to determine if you have any permanent disability and, if so, how much (expressed in a percentage of disability for each affected body part or for the whole body).